 Old Record Earring Holder

-Even if you did not hang on to any of your old favorites, you can find old records in most thrift or antique stores or even yard sales.
+Even if you did not hang on to any of your old favorites, you could find old records in most thrift or antique stores or even yard sales.
 To make your record earring holder, place your record on a block of wood.
 Heat the tip of a nail over a candle and push it into the record until it breaks through to the other side.
 Make as many sets of two holes on the record as you desire.
 Put two holes on the outer edge of the record and tie a ribbon through it to hang.

 Muffin Tin Office Supply Caddy

 If your muffin tin is no longer suitable for its original purpose, consider using it in your office.
-There is no end to the small things that fit perfectly in the tin cups like thumbtacks, rubber bands, erasers, paperclips, paper clamps, post-it-notes, etc. If your desk drawer is big enough, try setting the tin inside.
+There is no end to the small things that fit perfectly in the tin cups like thumbtacks, rubber bands, erasers, paperclips, paper clamps, post-it notes, etc. If your desk drawer is big enough, try setting the tin inside.
 If you are going to leave the tin on your desk, spray paint it with metal paint to match your decor.

 Scrap Wood Necklace Rack

 Turn a piece of scrap or pallet wood into an eclectic necklace rack with just a few supplies.
 A 1-by-4-inch piece of wood cut to whatever length you need works well.
 Simply clean and sand the wood, removing any rough spots, and paint or stain as desired.
-Insert cup hooks on the underside of the wood, spaced about 1-inch apart and attach two hanging hooks on the back.
-You'll have no more jewelry to untangle and your rack makes a great conversation piece.
+Insert cup hooks on the underside of the wood, spaced about 1-inch apart, and attach two hanging hooks on the back.
+You'll have no more jewelry to untangle, and your rack makes a great conversation piece.

 Altoid Tin Change Container

 If you're always looking for somewhere to keep your spare change, why not upcycle a mint tin?
-These handy little tins are perfect for holding not only change but you can also use them for jewelry, bandaids, cotton swabs, thumb tacks, bobby pins or any other small items you need to organize.
+These handy little tins are perfect for holding not only change, but you can also use them for jewelry, bandaids, cotton swabs, thumbtacks, bobby pins, or any other small items you need to organize.
 Line up tins on their sides in a drawer and put a label on them to find all of your small stuff quickly.

 Dish Rack File Holder

-Another great way to keep your office organized is to keep files you need handy in one place.
+Another great way to keep your office organized is to keep the files you need handy in one place.
 The next time you get ready to get a new dish rack, don’t be so quick to throw the old one out, turn it into a practical file holder and use the utensil cup to hold pens and pencils.
 You can even spray paint the rack if you want to change its color.